Drops of God: Others

-A social game based on Drops of God created by Mobage was released in on February 9, 2011, and is only available in Japan.
+A social game based on Drops of God and created by Mobage was released on February 9, 2011, and is only available in Japan.
 In November 2007, a music album inspired by the series was released.

 On January 22, 2009, a diary book detailing the Kibayahi siblings creative process about the manga and columns of their research was released.
 A photo book about Kazuya Kamenashi and the 2009 TV series on March 3, 2009.